nbulaj/alpha_card/README.md

 ## AlphaCard Response

-`AlphaCardResponse` contains all the necessary information about Alpha Card Gateway response.
+`AlphaCard::Response` contains all the necessary information about Alpha Card Gateway response.
 You can use the following API:

 *  `.text` — textual response of the Alpha Card Gateway;
 *  `.message` — response message be response code;